Compiled by Edith Johnson, LMFT

 Note from Carol: Hey friends!
 You may or may not remember, but we published this article during the peak of the COVID-19 pandemic.
 Although we are doing way better than when it first started, its effects remain, and we still experience other changes, stress, grief, etc. After all, it’s the circle of life!
 So take a read, as this info is never outdated.
 You may find a thing or two that’ll help in whatever season you find yourself in 🙂

 Our world has changed in just a few days in ways that we have no control over.
-Most of you as international students have traveled long distances and invested a lot, whether financially or otherwise, to obtain some treasured education to better your lives, your families and/or your countries.
+Most of you as international students have traveled long distances and invested a lot, whether financially or otherwise, to obtain some treasured education to better your lives, your families, and/or your countries.
 It seems like a button somewhere between Pause and Delete has been pushed that you have no control over.
-This can be scary, confusing and overwhelming as well as very disappointing.
+This can be scary, confusing, overwhelming, and disappointing to say the least.

 Some students have been looking forward to graduating soon and won’t be able to celebrate with friends and family.
 Others have to return home and don’t know if/when they might be able to finish.
-Others might not know where to go because they aren’t allowed to go home or it’s not safe.
+Others might not know where to go because they aren’t allowed to go home.
 The rug has been pulled out from under all of us.
-As someone described it, not just has the rug been pulled out from under us, but it has been shaken violently while we are still trying to cling to it.
-The changes are huge and happening very quickly!
+As someone described it, not only has the rug been pulled out from under us, but it has been shaken violently while we’re still trying to cling to it.
+The changes are huge and happening very quickly.

 This leads to a great sense of loss.
 Grief is a very natural response to loss.